 Richmond International Raceway has a deep, rich history.
 Over nearly 60 years, the track has taken on a number of different shapes and names, but one thing hasn’t changed along the way - it’s all about racing at Richmond.

 Today, Richmond International Raceway is a three-quarter mile trioval with 14 degrees of banking in the turns.
-More than 110,000 tickets are sold out every time the track hosts NASCAR’s Sprint Cup series, because fans know they’ll see the kind of short-track, fender-to-fender action that has helped make NASCAR racing one of this country’s most popular sports.
+More than 110,000 tickets are sold out every time the track hosts NASCAR’s Monster Energy Cup series, because fans know they’ll see the kind of short-track, fender-to-fender action that has helped make NASCAR racing one of this country’s most popular sports.
 They also know that the track is big enough to produce fast speeds - qualifying laps approaching 130 mph - that test drivers and cars alike.

 Richmond International Raceway’s history dates back to a half-mile dirt track known as Strawberry Hill Speedway.
 The first race took place there in 1946, with Ted Horn winning.
 In 1953, the track was called Atlantic Rural Exposition Fairgrounds and NASCAR brought its Grand National Series to town, with Lee Petty getting the victory.
 Paul Sawyer and racing star Joe Weatherly purchased the property in 1955 and Sawyer would run the track for the next 45 years, seeing it through several name changes, reconfigurations and expansions all designed with better competition and better experience for the fans in mind.